Source code for dartwork_mpl.util

 from .io import save_and_show, save_formats, show

-from .layout import get_bounding_box, set_xmargin, set_ymargin, simple_layout
+from .layout import get_bounding_box, simple_layout

 from .prompt import copy_prompt, get_prompt, list_prompts, prompt_path